5.4 Bring-forward arrangements

-It should be noted that members with balances close to $1.6 million are only able to bring forward the annual cap amount for the number of years that would take their balance to $1.6 million.
+It should be noted that members with balances close to the total superannuation balance (TSB) limit are only able to bring forward non-concessional contributions up to that limit.

 Non-concessional cap (NCC) and Total superannuation balance (TSB)